 b.
 Is site or affected geographic area currently served by public transit?
 If so, generally describe.
-If not, what is the approximate distance to the nearest transit stop
+If not, what is the approximate distance to the nearest transit stop f.
+How many vehicular trips per day would be generated by the completed project or proposal?
+If known, indicate when peak volumes would occur and what percentage of the volume would be trucks (such as commercial and non-passenger vehicles).
+What data or transportation models were used to make these estimates?

 - c.
-How many additional parking spaces would the completed project or non-project proposal have?
-How many would the project or proposal eliminate? - d.
 Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle or state transportation facilities, not including driveways?
-If so, generally describe (indicate whether public or private). - e.
+If so, generally describe (indicate whether public or private). - d.
 Will the project or proposal use (or occur in the immediate vicinity of) water, rail or air transportation?
 If so, generally describe.